bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-03-02-going-to-mars.md

+---
+layout: post
+title: Going to Mars - The Nikki Giovanni Project
+published: true
+date: 2024-03-02
+readtime: true
+categories: ['AFRICAN ODYSSEYS']
+tags: [Documentary]
+metadata: 'USA 2023, 102 mins<br> Directors: Joe Brewster, Michele Stephenson'
+pdf: '2024-03-02-going-to-mars.pdf'
+---

 _+ Q&A with Chanje Kunda, Bianca Wilson and host Chardine Taylor-Stone_

 This life-affirming, award-winning documentary follows legendary poet and activist Nikki Giovanni, aged 80, as she looks back on her legacy and reflects on her mortality.
-Combining archive, personal reflection and performance, with additional contributions by Taraji P. Henson and archive featuring James Baldwin, the film recounts Giovanni’s life story, from her early immersion in
-Civil Rights activism, through the Black Arts Movement and Black Lives Matter protests, and looks towards an uncertain future.
+Combining archive, personal reflection and performance, with additional contributions by Taraji P. Henson and archive featuring James Baldwin, the film recounts Giovanni’s life story, from her early immersion in  Civil Rights activism, through the Black Arts Movement and Black Lives Matter protests, and looks towards an uncertain future.
 **bfi.org.uk**

 In 2003, Oprah Winfrey sought out some of America’s greatest poets to contribute to an issue of _OWN Magazine_ dedicated to the different parts of the human body.
 There was a mad dash by poets to choose the heart, the brain and the skin to serve as poetic metaphor for their balladry.
 African-American poet Nikki Giovanni’s choice best illustrates her approach to life.
 She chose the feet and then spun a compelling and inspirational tale using the feet of African American women to describe their struggle and ultimate triumph over oppression.
 This is the life work of Nikki Giovanni, using poetry, humour and satire to inspire us to think, challenge assumptions and ultimately demand equity and justice.